jichang/purescript-halogen/zh-CN/guide/06-Running-Application.md

 component = ...
 ```

-The most important function used in `main` is the `runUI` function.
-Provide `runUI` with your root component, the root component's input value, and a reference to a DOM element, and it will provide your application to the Halogen virtual DOM.
+`main`函数中最重要的就是 `runUI` 这个函数。Provide `runUI` with your root component, the root component's input value, and a reference to a DOM element, and it will provide your application to the Halogen virtual DOM.
 The virtual DOM will then render your application at that element and maintain it there for as long as your app is running.

 ```purs
 runUI